raystack/raccoon/docs/docs/clients/golang.md

 For `gRPC` and `REST` clients, the response is returned synchronously.
 For `Websocket` the responses are returned asynchronously via a channel returned by `EventAcks()`.

 ### Examples
-You can find examples of clients over different protocols [here](https://github.com/raystack/raccoon/tree/main/clients/go/examples)
+You can find examples of client usage over different protocols [here](https://github.com/raystack/raccoon/tree/main/clients/go/examples)